 - Ensure he is familiar with how the Community makes laws and recommendations.
-If not, he should turn to page iii - Read the general introduction to plant and animal health controls for an overview of the issues (page 1) - Select the section(s) which cover sector(s) of interest from the contents (page vii).
+If not, he should turn to page iii - Read the general introduction to veterinary and plant health controls for an overview of the issues (page 1) - Select the section(s) which cover sector(s) of interest from the contents (page vii).